Dr Amanda Adams

 College of Nursing and Health Sciences

 Dr Amanda Adams works currently as a Research Fellow with the Aged Care Research & Industry Innovation Australia (ARIIA) project.
 Her role in the ARIIA Project is to support and build the aged workforce knowledge and practical skills through the identification, synthesis and translation of research evidence.
-Amanda has experience creating tailored online content for diverse audiences including patient, carers, consumers and workforce of both the health and aged care sector.
-As a digital lead, her skills also extend to designing, developing, and evaluating technologies including websites, platforms and apps.
+Amanda has experience creating tailored online content for diverse audiences including patient, carers, consumers and workforce of both the health and aged care sectors.
+In her role as a digital lead, she has managed digital projects, and has wide ranging skills in designing, developing, and evaluating technologies including websites, platforms and apps.
+Her practical experience extends to UI/UX interface design, information architecture, content design, user experience research and data analytics to undertsand user behaviours or interaction patterns.

 Amanda has also recently completed her PhD and is an Early Career Researcher with the Research Centre for Palliative Care, Death and Dying within the College of Nursing and Health Sciences.
 Her research investigated how evaluations can improve universal health interface designs and how digital health literacy can influence how people interact with palliative care information.
 She has research interests that include: